hphelion/documentation/moonshot/install.beforeyouinstall.md

 # Important Tasks Before You Install

-Before you can start working in the HP Cloud OS for Moonshot Operational Dashboard, you must:
+Before you can start working in the HP Helion Cloud OS for Moonshot Operational Dashboard, you must:

 * [Plan the Infrastructure for a Cloud](#plan-the-infrastructure-for-a-cloud)